 When you’re asked to visit your favourite food people, what do you do?
 Well I jumped (actually jumped) for joy.
-I did an inane jig too.
+I did an crazy jig too.
 You know the sort of thing.
-I was invited to River Cottage for the day with other food bloggers and writers by Foodies 100 and I couldn’t have been happier.
+I was invited to River Cottage for the day with other writers and bloggers by Foodies 100 and I couldn’t have been happier.

 On arrival, we were taken by tractor down to the farm where we soon split up into groups to take part in various courses: Food Photography and Styling by the wonder that is Lucy Heath of Capture with Lucy, Tour of the Garden and Farm by Head Gardener Will Livingstone and finally Cooking by Chef Gill Meller.
 The Cooking involved making butter from scratch and using the buttermilk from the butter making process plus some foraging to make soda bread.